 What are ants?

-Some of the most common species that live in our area of the country are carpenter ants, odorous house ants, Argentine ants, moisture ants, and harvester ants.
+Some of the most common species in our area are carpenter ants, odorous house ants, Argentine ants, moisture ants, and harvester ants.

 Carpenter ants are one of the largest household invading species living in the United States.
 These ants create their nesting sites inside wood.